keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

   </div>
 </div>
 >
 > The S-clock is not set to zero.
 It is self-priming---set one tick ahead to the S<sub>1</sub> excited state.
-Rather than the clock resting in 'ground-state', where all manganese metals hold their stable electron count, electrons spontaneously transfer to tyrosine residues placed nearby.
-The oxygen evolving complex is capable of self-arming in the complete dark: a powerful cluster of manganese ions that have already been destabilised from their +II resting state by donating electrons to the cluster oxygens and surrounding protein.
+Rather than the clock resting in a 'ground-state', where all manganese metals hold their stable electron count, electrons spontaneously transfer to tyrosine residues placed nearby.
+The oxygen evolving complex is capable of self-arming in the complete dark: a powerful cluster of manganese ions that have already been destabilised from their +II configuration by donating electrons to the cluster oxygens and surrounding protein.
 >
 > Lying in wait until morning, when the next bombardment of photons can push the cluster to higher and higher charge states, and pass a redline.
-One 'firing pin' manganese ion reaches an outrageous **+V charge** in the <span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span> state, ripping *two* electrons from water in *femto* (10<sup>–15</sup>) seconds; joining oxo-oxyl groups with a missing electron each to form the triplet O--O bond, ensuring the cell doesn't incinerate itself, and exhaling oxygen into the environment.
+Some propose a 'firing pin' manganese ion reaches an outrageous **+V charge** in the <span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span> state, ripping *two* electrons from water in *femto* (10<sup>–15</sup>) seconds; joining oxo-oxyl groups with a missing electron each to form the triplet O--O bond---ensuring the cell doesn't incinerate itself---and exhaling oxygen into the environment.
 >
 {:.textbook}